zhaoxiaoha/github-trending/README.md

 ### Github热门项目
 ## All language

+* 【2024-12-01】[4gray / iptvnator](https://github.com/4gray/iptvnator) - 📺 Cross-platform IPTV player application with multiple features, such as support of m3u and m3u8 playlists, favorites, TV guide, TV archive/catchup and more.
 * 【2024-11-30】[SimonCropp / Delta](https://github.com/SimonCropp/Delta) - An approach to implementing a 304 Not Modified leveraging SqlServer change tracking
 * 【2024-11-30】[yamadashy / repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
 * 【2024-11-30】[nestjs / nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀